 So you have checked with the building department and they have confirmed that yes you will need to install an additional basement window or a second exit or egress.
 That can be a door or a window but typically most will opt for a window due to costs and practicality issues.
 So the next question will likely be " where should the egress window be located within the apartment?"
 Many people mistakenly think that the egress windows need to be installed inside a bedroom but that is a myth.
 The egress window can be located within any room within the basement apartment.
 We suggest locating the egress windows on an outside wall which is highest above grade so as to eliminate the need to excavate the earth around the foundation wall where the window will be located.
 If your lucky and you have a raised foundation and or outside grading is favorable then no excavation will be required.
 Lucky you!

 Most likely however excavation below grade will be necessary. what needs to be done is excavation all the way to the footings , installation of drainage pipe into the weeping bed, back filled with properly draining material and installation of an approved window well to retain the dirt out of the well and to facilitate easy escape should the need arise.
 The widow selected for the egress will need to have a free clear space of minimum 3.8 square feet.
-The free clear width needs to be at least 15 inches, height 18 inches.
+No dimension less than 15 inches. .
 Again these are minimums required but bigger is certainly better in an emergency situation.Several styles of widow can be used providing the above guidelines are observed.
 Most common are the double slider tilt window, the casement window, the hopper style window.
 All three have been used successfully in basement window installation applications.